yastrab1/Galanta-Hackathon/tailwind/README.md

 ## Generate developer Tailwindcss build:

-`npx tailwindcss build tailwindStyles.css > tailwind.css`
+`npx tailwindcss build tailwind.css > app.css`

 This will produce all classes used by Tailwindcss.

 ## Generate production Tailwindcss build:

-`npx tailwindcss build tailwindStyles.css -c tailwind.config.prod.js | npx clean-css-cli > tailwind.css`
+`npx tailwindcss build tailwind.css -c tailwind.config.prod.js | npx clean-css-cli > app.css`

 This will produce classes only used in code(files are specified in `./tailwind.config.prod.js`) and minify the resulting css.